-The next step is to squeeze out all of the water, in a colander, in the sink, as best as you can.
+The next step is to squeeze out all of the water from the zoodles, in a colander in the sink as best as you can.
 Like eggplant, you can use salt to extract the liquid.
 Simply sprinkle salt over the noodles and let sit for a while.
 The more dry the noodles are, the better.

 I find the best way to cook zucchini noodles is by pan frying them.
 The good thing is, it only takes 4-6 minutes to get them al dente, which gives you plenty of time to prepare everything else!

-I hope you enjoy this recipe as much as I did!
+I hope you enjoy this recipe as much as I do!
 The sauce is full of creamy, cheesy, garlicky goodness!
 Cheers to reaching your goals in 2019.

 More Low Carb Recipes You’ll Love:

 - Fat Burning Cabbage Soup (GF, Keto, Paleo, Whole 30, and Vegan)